UriyaHarpeness/drumex/schema/README.md

 * Rest

 ---
+**Note:**

-**Note** that using the instrument Rest means that no note will be played, since it is a [rest](https://en.wikipedia.org/wiki/Rest_(music)).
+Using the instrument Rest means that no note will be played, since it is a [rest](https://en.wikipedia.org/wiki/Rest_(music)).
 ---